 The National Wine Review also gave a 90-point rating and a high recommendation to our 2015 Thalia.
 A blend of Marsanne (50%), Roussanne (40%), and Viognier (10%) it, as described by Scott, is aromatically complex and fresh on the palate, with velvety viscosity and quenching acidity.
 Aromas of apricot nectar, roasted hazelnut, and ﬂorals transition to ﬂavors of baked pear, brioche, and fresh tarragon – all layered with impressions of orange peel and butterscotch over a honeyed ﬁnish.
 It is dry and medium-bodied with a creamy texture – thanks to full malolactic (secondary) fermentation in new and neutral French oak barrels.
 It is a Virginia-grown Rhone varietal blend that holds its own against like-priced counterparts from France and California.

-On the subject of pricing, at Muse Vineyards, we are committed to maintaining a fair price-to-value ratio for all of our wines, even though production costs in Virginia are considerably higher than most regions.
+We are committed to maintaining a fair price-to-value ratio for all of our wines, even though production costs in Virginia are considerably higher than most regions.
 In practice this means we sell our wines at prices comparable to wines of similar quality; there is no “Virginia premium.”
 In this regard it is interesting that our Clio and Petit Verdot equaled or exceeded the medals awarded the following similarly- priced ($30-$50) California wines in the Chronicle competition: Ferrari-Carrano, 2014 Sonoma County Tresor; Dry Creek Vineyard, 2013 Dry Creek Meritage; Francis Ford Coppolla, 2015 Alexander Valley Cabernet Sauvignon, Director’s Cut; J. Lohr Cuvee Series 2014 (Red Bordeaux), Paso Robles Cuvee POM.
 We’ll oﬀer additional thoughts on wine pricing in a future newsletter.

 Why You Should Join the Muse Vine Club

 Join hundreds of Muse Vine Club members already privy to exclusive beneﬁts, including direct, quarterly shipments of Muse wines to your doorstep; as well as members-only discounts and special events invitations.
 Consider giving a Muse Vine Club membership to friends, relatives and colleagues to celebrate their big moments.
 Its the gift that keeps on giving (as In, every quarter).
 Muse now ships our award- winning wines to more than 33 states.
+Shop Our Wines.